SFe-Team-was-taken/SFe/code-of-conduct.md

 - **When working with other projects, please work constructively.**
 - Don't do anything illegal, inappropriate, or otherwise objectionable.
 - We aren't affiliated with Creative, please don't claim that we are.
-- Please refrain from using AI tools to generate text or images.
+- Please refrain from using AI tools to generate text, images or code.
 - Feature removal is considered vandalism.
 - Don't make unsolicited requests for audio samples.